RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 The paper describes a high data density region.
 This refers to $$(x, y)$$ pairs that are commonly seen in the real data distribution.
 We want to lower energy in this region, but keep it high outside of it.
 Collapse is when the energy is low inside and outside of this region which makes the EBM useless.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/regularized_ebm.png" width=400 class="image-fluid mx-auto d-block" alt="regularized ebm"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/jepa/regularized_ebm.png" width=400 class="image-fluid mx-auto d-block" alt="regularized ebm" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}

 There are two training methods used to prevent collapse.